thepomeranian/flask_introduction/README.md

 {% endblock %}
 ````

-The `extends` means that it can take it's default template from `layout.html`.
+`extends` means that we will inject our content into an existing template, `layout.html` in this case.
 The portion that's unique to this particular HTML page is the content within `block content` and `end block`.

-Variables can be passed from functions out to the template by using the double curly braces `{{}}`.
+Variables can be passed from view functions to the template with the `render_template` function and the double curly braces  are used to "bind" those values (aka, dynamically display).

 In our 'Hello World', we can write a function and return a variable along with a template by importing the module `render_template`.